manashkalyon/sigsync/README.md

-*Special thanks to the IU Department of Psychological and Brain Sciences, IU Department of Undergraduate Research, Jeremy I. Borjon PhD, and Linda B. Smith PhD.*
+*Special thanks to the IU Department of Psychological and Brain Sciences, IU Department of Undergraduate Research, Dr. Jeremy I. Borjon, and Dr. Linda B. Smith.*